milanhin/sdac_elia/README.md

   - injection_tariff_factor
   - fixed_injection_price

-of which the factor is the multiplicator for the sdac (EPEX) price and the fixed price is the commission added to the formula.
+of which the factor is the multiplicator for the sdac (EPEX) price and the fixed price is the commission added to the formula, typically described as 'A * EPEX + B' where A is the factor and B is the fixed cost.
 An example:

 In the case of Ecopower's formulae:
 - elektrcity price: 0.00102 * EPEX_DA + 0.004 [€/kWh]
 - injection tariff: 0.00098 * EPEX_DA - 0.015 [€/kWh]

+This way, it's also possible to add your local network costs.
+These should be added to the fixed cost.
 Note: the formula is expressed in €/kWh and should be configured this way as well.

 ## Graph with pricing forecast